GeneFeng/CircView/README.md

     4.2.1 Download MySQL Installation file from http://gb.whu.edu.cn/CircView/MySQL/mysql-5.7.17-macos10.12-x86_64.dmg
     4.2.2 Double click “mysql-5.7.17-macos10.12-x86_64.dmg” to install MySQL.
 Be sure to create password “root” for user root during installation.

-For more information, please refer to HOWTO.pdf
+For more details, please refer to HOWTO.pdf
 If you have any problem or find any bug, please contact us: gfeng@whu.edu.cn